William Elford: Anti-slavery activities

+with Negroes in the proportion of only One to a Ton”, the image was then made more widely available in 1789 by the bookseller James Phillips under the title "Plan of the British Slave Ship Brooks."
+Because it portrayed the human cargo hold of a slave ship in what were described as "shocking" or "barbaric" conditions, it was an oft-reproduced image used as a means of forwarding the abolitionist cause, and one of the most iconic images of the Atlantic slave trade.

 Personal life

 Elford was ruined when his bank failed in 1825 and after being forced to sell his Bickham estate lived the latter part of his life at the Priory, Totnes, the home of his son-in-law.
 He was twice married; his first wife was Mary, daughter and heiress of the Rev. John Davies of Plympton, who died in 1817, leaving one son, Jonathan Elford, who married and died in 1823 without issue, and two daughters, Grace Chard, died unmarried 24 Feb.
 1856, and Elizabeth, who became the wife of General Sir George Pownoll Adams, K.C.H.; his second wife was Elizabeth, daughter of Humphrey Hall of Manadon, and widow of Lieutenant-colonel Walrond.
 He died at that place on 30 November 1837, aged 89, and was buried in the parish church, where there is a tablet to his memory.
 At Elford's death the baronetcy became extinct.
 James Northcote was an intimate friend of the Elford family, and painted numerous portraits of them, most of which, with others, are in the possession of the grandson, already mentioned, Colonel H. C. Adams, at Exmouth.

 Elford was one of the primary correspondents of the writer Mary Mitford and their correspondence is compiled in two books by Rev. A.G.
 L'Estrange, The Friendships of Mary Russell Mitford published by Harper & Brothers, 1882, and The Life of Mary Russell Mitford, by the same publisher in 1870.